 Assistance for Australian Apprentices with disability

-The Australian Government provides additional support to Australian Apprentices with disability through the Disabled Australian Apprentice Wage Support (DAAWS).
+The Australian Government provides additional support to Australian Apprentices with disability through the Disability Australian Apprentice Wage Support (DAAWS).

 DAAWS is payable to employers who employ apprentices who meet the eligibility criteria.